virusek173/OCR-attendance-list/README.md

 # OCR-attendance-list
 ## Processing stages:
 - perspective - Detecting corners of the paper, correcting the perspective and cutting out the paper.
+- removeKartkens - Detecting and removing lines.
-- checkered - Removing the checkered from the paper so that only words are visible.
+- checkered - Removing the checkered from the paper so that only words remains visible.
-- words - detecting words positions.
+- words - Detecting words positions.
 - digits - Detection of individual digits.
+- train_model - Functions to train model.
+- predict_model - Functions to predict model.
+- utils - Helper functions
-- final-recognition - Final number recognition.
+- final - Final file run all functions and return result.

-Each stage is in separate file.

-final-recognition.py file should run all modules.
+Each stage is in separate file. final.py file should run all modules.

 ## Development:
 - `pip install -r requirements.txt`
-- `python3 final-recognition.py`
+- `python3 final.py`